 Grand View Overlook: (1.7 miles – easy) – Located at the end of a mile-long sandstone staircase, you’ll reach the Grand View Overlook.
 Here you’ll really appreciate the size of the park as you take in the panorama of Monument Basin, with its impressive spires.

-Mesa Arch: (0.9 miles – easy) – Another great hike is the Mesa Arch, a 50 foot stone archway that sits atop a towering 500-foot cliff.
+Mesa Arch: (0.9 miles – easy) – Another great hike is to Mesa Arch, a 50 foot stone archway that sits atop a towering 500-foot cliff.
 When you reach the arch, take some time to simply sit and take in the valley stretching out before you, with the La Sal Mountains in the distance.
-It is an easy roundtrip on the Island in the Sky district.
+It is an easy roundtrip in the Island in the Sky district.

 Peekaboo Trail: (10.3 miles – hard) – If you make it to The Needles, there are some seriously great hikes in this area too.
 Many of these will take you past towering sandstone spires that jut up into the sky.
 This well-marked trail takes you through the maze of sandstone canyons.
 Just be aware there is a little bit of scrambling required to get up some of the ridges, and you will have to climb two ladders.